Are Mercenaries Really a Cheaper Way of War?

 What Prince is outlining is an autonomous force that could operate without accountability either from voters, via their elected representatives, or from the prying concerns of human-rights officials in the government.
 On Tuesday, Prince added, “This approach would cost less than 20 percent of the $48 billion being spent in Afghanistan this year.
 Trump was hired to remake our government.
 There is no greater need for a restructuring than in Afghanistan.”

-Yet the hope of a cheap force that is can be forgotten about is tenuous as well.
+Yet the hope of a cheap force that can be forgotten about is tenuous as well.
 The problem is that separating American wars from American soldiers is never as easy as it sounds.

 Prince says that a mercenary force would save huge sums of money.
 What’s unclear is how that would work.
 In 2009, for example, the Congressional Budget Office found that in wartime, private security costs about the same as the U.S. military.
 (Savings come during times of peace, because taxpayers don’t have to pay contractors then—whereas they do have to maintain a standing army.)